Confused? Overwhelmed? You’re Not Alone!

 Income-Driven Repayment Plans

-If you want to pay off your student loan more quickly, enrollees in these income-driven repayment plans are not penalized for overpayments payments.
+If you want to pay off your student loan more quickly, enrollees in these income-driven repayment plans are not penalized for overpayments.
 If you switch out of an income-driven repayment plan back to a Standard Repayment Plan, you will have to pay any unpaid interest as a fee.
-For that reason, it makes the most sense to remain in an income-driven repayment plan because the amount you pay will never exceed a Standard Repayment Plan amount and it gives you more flexibility for managing other household expenses and debt.
+For that reason, it makes the most sense to remain in an income-driven repayment plan because the amount you pay will not exceed a Standard Repayment Plan amount — unless you are enrolled in Revised Pay As You Earn — and it gives you more flexibility for managing other expenses.

 Pay As You Earn (and “New Income-Based Repayment” for loans taken out after July 1, 2014)

 You’re eligible for an Income-Contingent Repayment plan if you have a Direct Loan.
 Income-Contingent Repayment limits your monthly payment to the lesser of these two options: 20 percent of your discretionary income or what you would pay on a repayment plan with a fixed payment over the course of 12 years, adjusted according to your income.
-After 25 years of payments, any remaining balance will be forgiven — but anything that is forgiven in this repayment plan is considered taxable income.
+This is the only income-driven repayment plan available for Parent PLUS Loan borrowers after they have consolidated into a Direct Loan.
+After 25 years of payments, any remaining balance will be cancelled.

 Standard Repayment Plan